 In one episode, a dream therapist gives a big speech about the artificial constructs the modern world creates to mimic natural reality just so that facon can be advertised as a vegetarian alternative to bacon.

-It has, on a few occasions, featured an episode where all the remaining teams are given some fancy branded cell phone for no reason other than to read a clue off of it or get a text message from home.
+On a few occasions, there's been an episode where all the remaining teams are given some fancy branded cell phone for no reason other than to read a clue off of it or get a text message from home.
 The real reason for the phone is, of course, to say the brand name and get it on camera a lot.

 Another example was contestants getting an email from America Online.